nsidc/search-interface/DEVELOPMENT.md

 * [Official documentation for ESLint configuration ](https://eslint.org/docs/user-guide/configuring/)
 * [plugins to run ESLint in various editors and IDEs](https://eslint.org/docs/user-guide/integrations#editors)

+# Running a dev instance of the app

+There are currently two ways to run a development instance of this app: running it locally or deploying to a developer Drupal instance.
+The ability to deploy to a developer VM directly using puppet has been deprecated and removed.

-# Running the App Locally
+## Running the App Locally

 Run a local server instance at `http://localhost:8080`: